Sunday, May 5, 2013

 Robert knelt beside her hugging her.
 “I’ll miss her, I’ll miss her.”
 He kept repeating, tears streaming down his face.
 Now you have to understand...when you live on the streets of Whiteclay you pretty much own nothing.
 Maybe you’ve been able to keep a backpack with a handful of this and that from being stolen while you were passed out drunk.
 Everything Robert owned and loved-he was hugging.

 Without saying another word, he lifted Protector and put her in the truck.
-Just like that her new llife had begun...and just like that Robert Little Crow became my hero.
+Just like that her new life had begun...and just like that Robert Little Crow became my hero.

 Meghan and Essie on her rescue ride

 Miss Jean’s ranch is miles off the main highway and then miles more into the center of the vast ranchlands outside Gordon, NE.
-In the back of the van we were using were 3 dogs who had never been in a vehicle in their lives, who had never been put in a small space with other dogs and the sometimes-to-be-feared humans.
+In the back of our borrowed van were 3 dogs who had never been in a vehicle in their lives, who had never been put in a small space with other dogs and the sometimes-to-be-feared humans.
 My nephew, Robert crawled in the back with two of them and Meghan held one in her lap.
 Protector took quite awhile before she relaxed enough to lay down.
-An hour and many miles on gravel roads later, we delivered the comandeered canines to Miss Jean’s RezQ Ranch where they were sure to spend this night safe, fed and warm for the first time in their lives.
+An hour and many miles on gravel roads later, we delivered the comandeered canines to Miss Jean’s ranch where they were sure to spend this night safe, fed and warm for the first time in their lives.

 I couldn’t wait to tell Robert Little Crow how content Protector seemed and to be and thank him again for what he had done for her and her unborn litter.
-But what could wait was my telling him two days later...with temps in the single digits at night...that Protector had vanished; in the dark and the cold, more in the middle of nowhere than ever.
+But less than a week later....the unthinkable happened.
+Protector vanished; in the dark and the cold, more in the middle of nowhere than ever....she vanished.
 Was she looking for Robert?
 Who knows.
 She was just gone.

-Miss Jean looked for her for days; hours every day, she was so distraught.
+Miss Jean looked for her for days; hours every day.
 Never in 25 years of rescuing dogs had she had a “non-feral” dog just vanish.
 All I could think about was how Protector would not have had any way of knowing how remote of an area she was in.
-I imagined her hungry, cold, very pregnant and lost wandering the vast plains until she couldn’t.
+I imagined her hungry, cold, pregnant and lost wandering the vast plains until she couldn’t.
 I prayed for God to keep her safe, I placed angels around her (I do that alot) and I asked Him not to let her suffer.
 I knew we had done the right thing, but I still felt guilty.

 A week later Jean stopped looking and I stopped praying.
 Protector was gone.
 God was in charge, as He always is.
 He knew where she was and he had not let her suffer.
 I was sure of it.
 He had protected Protector.